 sudo add-apt-repository --remove ppa:PPA_Name/ppa

-Alternatively, you can remove the PPA from sources list where these PPAs are stored.
-PPAs are store in the form of PPA_Name.list.
+You can remove the PPA from the sources list where these PPAs are stored.
+PPA repositories are store in the form of PPA_Name.list.

-sudo rm -i /etc/apt/sources.list.d/
+sudo rm -i /etc/apt/sources.list.d/PPA_Name.list

 You might have noticed that in all the above three methods we only talked about deleting or removing a PPA.
 What about the applications installed using these PPAs?
 Will they be removed as a result of removing the PPA?
 The answer is NO.